-The 2021 annual bonuses for Dr. Ben-Maimon and Mr. Celano were targeted at 50% and 35% of their respective base salaries.
-For 2021, they were eligible to earn their annual bonuses pursuant to the achievement of corporate and/or individual performance goals.
-These goals primarily included removing the FDA's clinical hold on the Company's CTI-1601 clinical program, expanding the clinical pipeline, scaling up manufacturing capabilities and completing capital raising transactions.
-Following a review of the corporate goals attained in 2021, our Compensation Committee approved, and, in the case of Dr. Ben-Maimon, our Compensation Committee recommended and our Board approved: (1) 2021 annual cash bonus payments to each of Dr. Ben-Maimon and Mr. Celano in an amount equal to 55% of their respective target bonus amounts, totaling \$140,250 and \$70,455, respectively, and (2) 2021 annual equity bonuses to each of Dr. Ben-Maimon and Mr. Celano in the amount of 182,000 and 80,000 options to purchase shares of the Company's common stock, respectively.
-Each of the options will vest 25% on the first anniversary of the grant date, with the remaining 75% vesting in equal monthly installments on the last day of each of the 36 calendar months immediately following such date, subject to the grantee's continued service through the applicable vesting dates.
+The 2022 annual bonuses for Dr. Ben-Maimon and Mr. Celano were targeted at 50% and 40% of their respective base salaries.
+For 2022, they were eligible to earn their annual bonuses pursuant to the achievement of corporate and/or individual performance goals.
+These goals primarily included returning to clinic within three months of the FDA removing the clinical hold on the Company's CTI-1601 clinical program, building a long-term manufacturing plan and completing capital raising transactions.
+In January 2023, the Compensation Committee approved the 2022 corporate goals at an overall achievement level of 115% due to, among other things, the FDA lifting its full clinical hold and imposing a partial clinical hold and raising \$80.0 million in gross proceeds in a public offering at terms above market.
+Following a review of the achievement level, our Compensation Committee approved, and, in the case of Dr. Ben-Maimon, our Compensation Committee recommended and our Board approved 2022 annual cash bonus payments to each of Dr. Ben-Maimon and Mr. Celano in an amount equal to 115% of their respective target bonus amounts, totaling \$304,000 and \$173,832, respectively.